se-edu/se-book/testCaseDesign/equivalencePartitions/what/text.md

 </tip-box>

 **By dividing possible inputs into equivalence partitions we can,**
 * **avoid testing too many inputs from one partition.** Testing too many inputs from the same partition is unlikely to find new bugs.
+This increases the efficiency of testing by reducing redundant test cases.
 * **ensure all partitions are tested.** Missing partitions can result in bugs going unnoticed.
+This increases the effectiveness of testing by increasing the chance of finding bugs.

 </div>